catdieval/user-workflow-and-user-stories/user-story-0.md

   max-width: 50rem;
   }

-- [ ] Create a "pages" folder.
+- [ ] Create a pages folder.

 - [ ] Inside this folder create a index.js file.

-- [ ] Inside this folder create a "ListOfChartsPage.js" file.
+- [ ] Inside this folder create a ListOfChartsPage.js file.

 - [ ] Inside this folder create a \_app.js file.

 - [ ] Go to the \_app.js file and make a default import of createGlobalStyle from "../styles".

-- [ ] Declare a function "App" and export it by default.
+- [ ] Declare a function App and export it by default.

-- [ ] The function returns, nested within a fragment, the createGlobalStyle component.
+- [ ] The function returns the createGlobalStyle component.

-- [ ] Create a "Component" folder.
+- [ ] Create a Component folder.

 - [ ] In this folder create a Button folder.

 - [ ] In the Button folder create a Button.styled.js file.

-- [ ] Go to Button.Styled.js and make a default import of "styled" from "styled-components".
+- [ ] Go to Button.Styled.js and make a default import of styled from "styled-components".

-- [ ] Write a StyledButton component which styles a button element using styled, with background-color set to "deepskyblue".
+- [ ] Write a StyledButton component which styles a button element using styled, with background-color set to deepskyblue.

 - Make a named export of StyledButton.

+- [ ] In the Component folder create a Title folder.

+- [ ] In the Title folder create a Title.styled.js file.

+- [ ] Go to Title.styled.js and make a default import of styled from "styled-components".

+- [ ] Write a StyledTitle component which styles a h1 element using styled, with text-align set to center.

+- Make a named export of StyledTitle.

+- [ ] In the Component folder create a Heading folder.

+- [ ] In the Heading folder create a Heading.styled.js file.

+- [ ] Go to Heading.styled.js and make a default import of styled from "styled-components".

+- [ ] Write a StyledHeading component which styles a h2 element using styled, with text-align set to center.

+- [ ] Make a named export of StyledHeading.

+- [ ] In the Component folder create a Paragraph folder.

+- [ ] In the Paragraph folder create a Paragraph.styled.js file.

+- [ ] Go to Paragraph.styled.js and make a default import of styled from "styled-components".

+- [ ] Write a StyledParagraph component which styles a p element using styled, with text-align set to center.

+- [ ] Make a named export of StyledParagraph.

+- [ ] In the folder Component create a Ul folder.

+- [ ] In the Ul folder create a Ul.styled.js file.

+- [ ] Go to Ul.styled.js and make a default import of styled from "styled-components".

+- [ ] Write a StyledUl component which styles a ul element using styled, with text-align set to center.

+- [ ] Make a named export of StyledUl.

+- [ ] In the Component folder create a Div folder.

+- [ ] In the Div folder create a Div.styled.js file.

+- [ ] Go to Div.styled.js and make a default import of styled from "styled-components".

+- [ ] Write a StyledDiv component which styles a div element using styled, with text-align set to center.

+- [ ] Make a named export of StyledDiv.

 - [ ] In the "pages" folder go to index.js, and make a named import of useRouter from "next/router".

 - [ ] Make a named import of StyledButton from "../Component/Button/Button.styled".

+- [ ] Make a named import of StyledTitle from "../Components/Title/Title.styled".

+- [ ] Make a named import of StyledHeading from "../Component/Heading/Heading.styled".

+- [ ] Make a named import of StyledParagraph from "../Components/Paragraph/Paragraph.styled".

+- [ ] Make a named import of StyledUl from "../Components/Ul/Ul.styled".

+- [ ] Make a named import of StyledDiv from "../Components/Div/Div.styled".

 - [ ] Declare a "Homepage" function and export it by default.